 The park, planned by Studio Urbanof, is the first stage in the implementation of the Museum’s comprehensive renewal plan, entrusted to the architecture firms of Kimmel Eshkolot and Studio De Lange.
 The construction of the park was made possible by matching funding from the Tel Aviv Yafo municipality and the Jack Joseph and Morton Mandel Foundation.

-After one and a half years of intensive work, the first section of MUZA Park opened to the public on September 21 2023, comprising 50,000 sq. m. out of the total area of 90,000 sq. m.
-The Park and the Museum grounds will be accessible through spacious gates located around its circumference and it will be open free of charge from 8:00–18:00 (non-daylight saving time).
+The first section of MUZA Park, comprising 50,000 sq.m. out of the total area of 90,000 sq.m. is open to the public as of September 21, 2023.
+The Park, and the Museum grounds, are accessible through spacious gates located around its circumference and it is open to the public, free of charge, during opening hours.

 As an integral part of an important and prestigious museal institution, the Park has been planned according to the highest standards, with meticulous attention to detail.
 Within it visitors can enjoy the Park Pond, the reconstructed Olive Press and Flour Mill, the Planetarium, Sundial Square, and a wealth of archaeological exhibits from the Museum’s collection.
 The “sheep tracks” invite visitors to stroll throughout the Park, and are lined with hundreds of seating areas, cool and intimate shady corners, cold water fountains, grapevine trellises, mulberry trees, and soft and sheltering native Mediterranean flora.